-Innovation Works! is a Prototype Competition run each year to help UOW students turn their ideas into reality.
+Innovation Works! is a Prototype Competition to help UOW students turn their ideas into reality.
 Teams of up to four students can enter, with the winning team for each category awarded $500 per member and a place in the student final of UOW Pitch.
 Innovation Works! is also an official UOWx activity.

 Selected teams will be given materials, training and assistance as well as access to space, tools, and the university’s advanced manufacturing facilities (such as 3D printing and laser cutters) to help build a new product prototype.

 Innovation Works! is NOW CLOSED for 2016.
 Please note this competition will not be running in 2017.

 MEET THE 2016 WINNER

 There were an interesting mix of applications in 2016.
 Congratulations to all teams who participated and made it through to the finals!